RagnarB83/ash-documentation/docs/CP2K-interface.rst

 **OpenMP parallelization**

-This is the easiest parallelization strategy to start using and is hence the default (parallelization='OMP').
+This is the easiest parallelization strategy to start using and is hence the default (*parallelization='OMP'*).
 It requires either a cp2k.ssmp or cp2k.psmp executable.
 One simply has to specify the number of CPU cores to be used via the *numcores* keyword in CP2KTheory.
 1 CP2K process (either cp2k.ssmp or cp2k.psmp) executable will be launched which will be capable of OpenMP threading up to the chosen number of cores.

 **MPI parallelization**

-For MPI-parallelization one should set parallelization='MPI'.
+For MPI-parallelization one should set *parallelization='MPI'*.
 It requires either the cp2k.popt or cp2k.psmp executable.
 Additionally a CP2K-compatible MPI program needs to be installed and in PATH.
 ASH assumes OpenMPI and will search for this.
-If numcores=4 and parallelization='MPI' then 4 CP2K processes will be launched by the mpirun program.
+If *numcores=4* and *parallelization='MPI'* then 4 CP2K processes will be launched by the mpirun program.

 As discussed on https://www.cp2k.org/faq:mpi_vs_openmp CP2K is primarily MPI-parallelized and is thus probably a faster option than OpenMP overall.